-The McGowan Labor Government has unveiled a comprehensive $57 million package for the training sector that will deliver 15 free short courses and slash course fees for thousands of Western Australians, as part of the WA Recovery Plan.
+A comprehensive $57 million package for the training sector that will deliver 15 free short courses and slash course fees for thousands of Western Australians has been launched.

 In an expansion of the Lower fees, local skills initiative that rolled out before COVID-19, course fees for a further 39 high priority courses will be slashed by as much as 72 per cent.
 The expanded program now includes 73 courses in total and will ensure Western Australians can access affordable training to help them get back into jobs.
 The heavily reduced fees have been targeted to align with the State’s immediate economic needs following COVID-19.